Required

 Am I Having a Panic Attack?
 (Understanding What’s Happening)

-Your chest gets tight, you can’t get enough air and you feel dizzy as you heart starts to race.
+Your chest gets tight, you can’t get enough air and you feel dizzy and your heart starts to race.
 You struggle to think clearly and just want to escape from this uncomfortable situation.
 You may feel out of control, scared and confused.
 You might wonder, is there something seriously wrong with me, or am I having a panic attack?

 Many people who experience a panic attack for the first time worry that something serious is happening to their body.
 It feels so overwhelming and it feels that there must be something medical happening.
 You might call out an ambulance or paramedics because you think you are having a heart attack.